happycollision/email-maker/README.md

 This project is used for my clients to help them build html emails to send out.
 I am leaving the standard Ember CLI created readme instructions below in case this project is helpful for anyone learning Ember CLI.

+All rights reserved.
+You may use this repo for learning purposes, but please do not be a jerk. :wink:

 ## Prerequisites

 You will need the following things properly installed on your computer.